Skip to Content

 • Any student who fails to complete the final project for the micro-credential within the defined timeframe may be subject to dismissal from the micro-credential.

-Removal of a student from a graduate program must be approved by a majority vote of the Graduate Education Committee.
+Removal requires a majority vote by the Department’s Graduate Education Committee.

 • School of Pharmacy and Pharmaceutical Sciences >